ucfopen/Materia-Docs/_administrators/windows-apache-install-guide.md

 ## Install Materia

-Look up the list of [Materia releases] (https://github.com/ucfcdl/Materia/releases) and download the .tgz package containing the latest Materia release.
+Look up the list of [Materia releases](https://github.com/ucfcdl/Materia/releases) and download the .tgz package containing the latest Materia release.

-Once downloaded, use 7-Zip to extract this package to 'C:/materia'.
+Once downloaded, use 7-Zip to extract this package to `C:/materia`.

 You will also need to create a couple of directories before running the installer, as it will expect them to exist: